Seborrheic dermatitis

 - on the cheeks, especially in the folds of skin between the sides of the nose and the corners of the mouth

-However, this type of eczema may also spread to other parts of the body.
+However, the rash may also spread to other parts of the body.
 In such cases, it most commonly develops above the breastbone and on the back close to the thoracic spine.
 It can also affect skin folds, for example, under the breasts, in the armpits, or in the groin.
-In men, the patches may occasionally occur in the genital area.
+In men, the patches occasionally occur in the genital area.
+In infants and babies, the head is usually affected.

 What causes seborrheic dermatitis?